OrthogonalJ/personal-finance/README.md

 # Personal Finance Quiz
 A web app for a personal finance quiz based on the New South Wales HSC General Maths 2 syllabus.
-I created this application to learn Angular.
+The quiz includes 80 original multiple choice questions.

 ## Getting Started